smorabit/hdWGCNA/README.md

 ```

 Now you can install the scWGCNA package using `devtools`.
-We are planning to add scWGCNA to CRAN and Bioconductor upon the 1.0 release in the next couple of months.

 ```r
 devtools::install_github('smorabit/scWGCNA', branch='dev')